 Mindfulness and Pottery with guest teacher Jeannie Cziesla

-Combining the therapeutic nature of clay with mindfulness practices students will create intentional pieces of pottery that reinforce and remind you of your core values and hopes and dreams.
+Combining the therapeutic nature of clay with mindfulness practices, students will create intentional pieces of pottery that reinforce and activate awareness of core values, hopes and dreams.
+Jeannie and Faye work together to design a curriculum and projects that integrate the art with mindfulness practices and concepts.
 These beautiful pieces can be displayed in your home where the intention is conveyed each time your art catches your eye.

 We invite you to step into the creative journey of self healing.

 There are 9 spots, e-mail Faye to register.

 Sept.
 18th – Nov.
 6th

 You may arrive at 6:45 if you would like to make a cup of tea and get settled, we will begin class promptly at 7:00